lllkkkzzz/NFT-MARS/Data description.md

 <img src="assets/movielens20m.png" alt="Plot" style="width:500px;height:300px;">
 <br>

 The distribution for our datasets shows a weaker power law distribution compared to a benchmark dataset, suggesting that the popularity of items in our dataset is more evenly distributed.
-This could potentially make the task of recommendation more challenging if relying solely on the collaborative filtering method.
+This could potentially make the recommendation task more challenging if relying solely on the collaborative filtering method.
 In a context where popularity serves as a straightforward and effective indicator for recommendations, it becomes less informative in our dataset due to this more evenly distributed popularity.<br>
 <br>